Grab Reports Third Quarter 2023 Results

 We calculate constant currency by translating our current period financial results using the corresponding prior period’s monthly exchange rates for our transacted currencies other than the U.S. dollar.

-Regional corporate costs are costs that are not attributed to any of the business segments, including certain regional research and development expenses, general and administrative expenses and marketing expenses.
+Regional corporate costs are costs that have not been attributed to any of the business segments, including certain costs of revenue, research and development expenses, general and administrative expenses and marketing expenses.
+These regional costs of revenue include cloud computing costs.
 These regional research and development expenses also include mapping and payment technologies and support and development of the internal technology infrastructure.
 These general and administrative expenses also include certain shared costs such as finance, accounting, tax, human resources, technology and legal costs.
-Regional corporate costs exclude share-based compensation expenses
+Regional corporate costs exclude share-based compensation expenses and capitalized software costs.